 Factor analysis can also be used to construct indices.
-The most common way to construct an index is to simply sum up the items in an index.
-In some contexts, however, some variables might have a greater explanatory power than others.
-Also sometimes similar questions correlate so much that we can justify dropping one of the questions completely to shorten questionnaires.
-In such a case, we can use factor analysis to identify the weight each variable should have in the index.
+The most common way to construct an index is to simply sum up all the items in an index.
+However, some variables that make up the index might have a greater explanatory power than others.
+A factor analysis could be used to justify dropping questions to shorten questionnaires.

 The Factor Analysis in SPSS

-The research question we want to answer with our explorative factor analysis is as follows:
+The research question we want to answer with our exploratory factor analysis is:

 What are the underlying dimensions of our standardized and aptitude test scores?
 That is, how do aptitude and standardized tests form performance dimensions?

 The factor analysis can be found in Analyze/Dimension Reduction/Factor…